Secretary of state: Mexico

 In Mexico a secretary of state is a member of the Mexican Executive Cabinet who responds to the president of the Republic.

 United States

 Federal government

-In the United States federal government, "Secretary of State" refers to the official responsible for executing the non-military and non-homeland security aspects of foreign policy, the analogue of the foreign secretary or foreign minister of a country that has one or the other.
+In the United States federal government, the secretary of state is the official responsible for executing the non-military and non-homeland security aspects of foreign policy—the analogue of the foreign secretary or foreign minister of a country that has one or the other.
 The U.S. secretary of state is head of the United States Department of State.
 The secretary of state is responsible for the administration of United States embassies and their subsidiary units throughout the world.
 The U.S. secretary of state has the power to remove any foreign diplomat from U.S. soil for any reason.

 Six secretaries of state became presidents (Thomas Jefferson, James Madison, James Monroe, John Quincy Adams, Martin Van Buren and James Buchanan) and five won Nobel Peace Prizes (Frank Kellogg, Cordell Hull, George Marshall, Elihu Root, and Henry Kissinger).